 You will be assigned a university student who will guide you throughout your two years on the programme.
 They will share their experience as an undergraduate studying business or finance.
 You can ask them questions about picking a school, managing your finances, navigating social life and more!

-Our three-day national summer school held at the University of Warwick offers you the chance to discover what university life has to offer.
-You will live on campus, go to lectures and attend career talks.
+Our Summer School is a crucial part of the programme and will be held either online or at Warwick University, depending on whether universities are permitted to have non-undergraduate students on campus.
+You will go to lectures to discover what university life has to offer and attend career talks to hear from employers.
 It is packed with exciting skill-building activities and sessions.
 You will meet students and professionals from around the country while receiving expert support on university applications.
 You can look forward to:

 Access to our Alumni Network